-MOPIA hosted a series of free program awareness and Manitoba ODS 103/94 regulation consultation sessions beginning June 3, 2019 in Dauphin.
-Participants heard the latest and were encouraged to share ideas and any concerns.
-They were conveniently held in various Manitoba locations.
-Complimentary breakfast or lunch was provided.
-Here is where we held the events in June…
+MOPIA will be hosting a series of free program awareness and Manitoba ODS 103/94 regulation consultation sessions beginning June, 2020.
+Participants will hear the latest and are encouraged to share ideas and any concerns.
+They will be conveniently held in various Manitoba locations.
+Complimentary breakfast or lunch will be provided.
+Here is where we plan to offer the sessions…

-- June 5 The Pas at 12 noon at the Andersen Inn
+- June 11 Winnipeg at 12 noon at the Cindy Klassen Rec Centre

-- June 6 Thompson at 12 noon at the Best Western Hotel
+- June 16 Portage la Prairie at 12 noon at the Super 8

 The Manitoba ODS and Other Halocarbons Regulation 103/94 can be see here: